 One of the fascinating things about the Eiffel Tower is that it was inspired by 19th-century bridge design, utilizing bridge engineering technology in its construction.
 The germ of the idea that eventually became La Tour Eiffel was a design fantasy of a couple of engineers working in Gustave Eiffel's office.
 At that time, most of Eiffel's company's projects involved designing and building iron bridges all over the world.

-The two engineers began to wonder about placing two mirror-image bridge span sections back-to-back and then standing it upright.
+The engineers began (more on them later)to wonder about placing two mirror-image bridge span sections back-to-back and then standing it upright.
 They concluded that, if the sections were long enough, they could created the tallest structure in the world.
 (In fact, at 300 meters the Eiffel Tower was the tallest building in the world for four decades.)
 As luck and fate, would have it, soon after this idea came to the engineering duo, the French government sent out a call for proposals to create a monument to celebrate the 100th anniversary of the French Revolution, to be completed in time for the 1889 World Exposition that would celebrate the occasion.

 And the rest is history…

-Eiffel Priority-Access Tour |
+Louvre Skip-the-Line Tour |

 The tower opened in 1889 at the Exposition Universelle, staged to commemorate the 100th anniversary of the French Revolution.